epowers234/Powers-Data-Science-Portfolio/MLStreamlitApp/README.md

 Logistic regression estimates the probability that an input is within a certain class in a simple manner for binary classification problems.

 **Hyperparameters**:
--Inverse Regularization Strength
+- Inverse Regularization Strength
- -Controls complexity of model
+ - Controls complexity of model
--Max iterations
+- Max iterations
- -Nuber of trainings the model performs
+ - Number of trainings the model performs
--Test set size
+- Test set size
- -Percentage of dataset used to train the model
+ - Percentage of dataset used to train the model

-**Example of a logistic regression made in the app** As an example, I uploaded the example social networks dataset to the app and selected decision tree with these hyperparameters:
+**Example of a logistic regression made in the app**:
+As an example, I uploaded the example social networks dataset to the app and selected decision tree with these hyperparameters:
 - Target column = Purchased
 - Feature columns = Age, Gender